-Whilst designing and building his own houses over the years and providing architectural services for clients, William has received a number of commissions to make site specific works, public sculptures and proposals which include projects for the Royal Sussex County Hospital, North Kesteven District Council, the New Art Centre, Wiltshire, Cass foundation at Goodwood, the Peggy Guggenheim collection at Venice Biennale, and projects in Japan, China, Switzerland and USA.
-Currently he is working on a new series of wall panels for display on interior walls.
-These are focused on the challenge of harnessing and expressing the sensuality of form within a very confined and depth-constrained canvas.
-These pieces explore the interplay of light and shadow.
+The next 30 years saw William working in both the spheres of architecture and art.
+He has received a number of commissions to make site specific works, public sculptures and proposals which include projects for the Royal Sussex County Hospital, North Kesteven District Council, the New Art Centre, Wiltshire, Cass foundation at Goodwood, the Peggy Guggenheim collection at Venice Biennale, and projects in Japan, Switzerland and USA.

 - Thinking Big(Cass Foundation at Goodwood) – concepts for 21st century sculpture

 - Saturday Times